astropy/astropy-APEs/APE26.rst

     c1 = SkyCoord(1., 2., frame="icrs", units="deg")
     c2 = ICRS(1. * u.deg, 2. * u.deg)

-Consequently user confusion can arise from an operation as common as transforming reference frames:
+Consequently, as one simple example, user confusion can arise from an operation as common as transforming reference frames:

 .. code-block:: python